-Gabbiani was born in 1965 in Montreal, Canada.
-In 1969 her family moved to Switzerland, and in 1992 she graduated from Ecole Supérieure des Beaux Arts in Geneva.
-She studied at Rijksakademie van Beeldende Kunsten in Amsterdam from 1993 to 1994 and received her MFA from University of California, Los Angeles, in 1997.
-Gabbiani’s work has been exhibited at the Museum of Modern Art, New York; Museum of Contemporary Art, Los Angeles; Frances Lehman Loeb Art Center at Vassar College, Poughkeepsie, New York; and Museum of Modern and Contemporary Art, Geneva (MAMCO), among other venues.
+Francesca Gabbiani was born in 1965 in Montreal, Canada.
+In 1969 her family moved to Switzerland, and in 1992 she graduated from the Ecole Supérieure des Beaux Arts in Geneva.
+She studied at the Rijksakademie van Beeldende Kunsten in Amsterdam from 1993 to 1994 and received her MFA from the University of California, Los Angeles, in 1997.
+Gabbiani’s work has been exhibited at the Museum of Modern Art, New York; the Museum of Contemporary Art, Los Angeles; the Frances Lehman Loeb Art Center at Vassar College, Poughkeepsie, New York; and the Museum of Modern and Contemporary Art, Geneva (MAMCO), among other venues.
 Her work was shown at the Hammer Museum in 2001 as part of the Hammer Projects series.
 Recent solo exhibitions include those at Patrick Painter, Santa Monica, California; Lora Reynolds Gallery, Austin, Texas; Monica de Cardenas, Zuoz, Switzerland; and Sara Meltzer Gallery, New York.
 Gabbiani currently lives and works in Los Angeles.

 As Good as a Witch

 Opening Sir Walter Scott’s little green field guide, Demonology and Witchcraft (1868), one is immediately enchanted by its incantatory sensationalism.

 Letter One: Origin of the General Opinions Respecting Demonology Among Mankind

 • Apparition of an Abstract Spirit Little Understood by the Vulgar and Ignorant

 • They Are Often Presented by the Sleeping Sense